VDA5050/VDA5050/VDA5050_EN.md

 The following section describes the details of the communication protocol.
 The protocol specifies the communication between the fleet control and the mobile robot.
-Communication between the mobile robot and peripheral equipment, e.g., between the mobile robot and a gate, is excluded.

-## 6.1 Order (from fleet control to mobile robot)
+## 6.1 Order

-The topic "order" is the MQTT topic via which the mobile robot receives a JSON encapsulated order.
+The topic `order` is the MQTT topic via which the mobile robot receives an order, containing instructions for the robot to move or execute actions.

 ### 6.1.1 Concept and logic